-Marek’s Disease in Chickens: Prevent, Detect, Protect Your Flock
+Marek’s Disease in Chickens: Symptoms & Protection

 Marek’s disease is a viral infection that poses a serious threat to poultry, particularly chickens.
 It is caused by a highly contagious herpesvirus that targets the nervous system, internal organs, skin, and eyes, leading to paralysis, tumors, and ultimately death if left unchecked.
 As a chicken owner, it’s essential to understand Marek’s disease because of its widespread prevalence and devastating consequences for your flock.